bpires/handbook/js/index.md

 Other languages exist, but all must compile to JavaScript - or more recently to WebAssembly, but this is another story.

-In the beginnings, JavaScript was not nearly powerful as it is today, and it was mainly used for fancy animations and the marvel known at the time as _Dynamic HTML_.
+In the beginning, JavaScript was not nearly powerful as it is today, and it was mainly used for fancy animations and the marvel known at the time as _Dynamic HTML_.

 With the growing needs that the web platform demanded (and continues to demand), JavaScript _had_ the responsibility to grow as well, to accommodate the needs of one of the most widely used ecosystems of the world.